hammerheim-game/hammerheim-rules/5-warbands.md

 valued by other members.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Can be chosen from the Outlaws equipment list.
-As Prayers are not considered to be Spells, a Monk may wear armour, if he wishes.
+Weapons/Armor: Can be chosen from the Outlaws equipment list.
+As Prayers are not considered to be Spells, a Monk may wear armor, if he wishes.
 Skills: The Monk may choose from Academic when he gains a new skill.
 Special Rules